 This newsletter highlights the stories of our generous donors and the progress they make possible, physician and caregiver profiles, event coverage, our annual donor rolls, and ways to get involved.

-If you are interested in receiving Advances, simply make a gift to NEBH to be added to our mailing list, or contact Katie Spiegel at email@example.com or 617-754-6370.
+If you are interested in receiving Advances, simply make a gift to NEBH to be added to our mailing list, or contact the Philanthropy Department at email@example.com.

 Our community fundraising program is fueled by grateful patients, their families, NEBH employees, and partnering businesses and organizations who host events and organize fundraisers for expert musculoskeletal care at New England Baptist Hospital.